-Bicycle facilities within the study area currently include Class II bicycle lanes in both directions on Williams Road west of Winchester Boulevard, on Stevens Creek Boulevard between Monroe Street and Di Salvo Avenue/Wainwright Avenue, on Moorpark Avenue west of Thornton Way, and on Winchester Boulevard between Tisch Way and Stevens Creek Boulevard.
+Bicycle facilities within the study area currently include bicycle lanes on Williams Road west of Winchester Boulevard, on Stevens Creek Boulevard between Monroe Street and Di Salvo Avenue/Wainwright Avenue, on Moorpark Avenue west of Thornton Way, on Winchester Boulevard between Tisch Way and Stevens Creek Boulevard, on Monroe Street north of Tisch Way, and on Tisch Way.
 Bicycles are also permitted on the shoulders of San Tomas Expressway.
 According to the San José Better Bike Plan 2025, the City of San José plans to implement more Class II and Class III bike lanes within the study area.17 The existing bicycle facilities are shown on Figure 2.8-2.

 Within the study area, there is an 8-foot-wide sidewalk on both sides of Winchester Boulevard.
 For Stevens Creek Boulevard, typically, there is an 8-foot-wide sidewalk on each side; between the southbound I-880 ramps and the northbound I-880 ramps, the sidewalk width varies between 8 and 12 feet.
-For Moorpark Avenue, there is an 8-foot-wide sidewalk along the south side of the arterial.
-Along the north side, there is an 8-foot-wide sidewalk east of Winchester Boulevard (east of the southbound I-280 off-ramp to Moorpark Avenue/Winchester Boulevard), as well as a short segment extending from east of Saratoga Avenue for about 700 feet.
+For Moorpark Avenue, there is an 8-footwide sidewalk along the south side of the arterial.
+Along the north side, there is an 8-footwide sidewalk east of Winchester Boulevard (east of the southbound I-280 off-ramp to Moorpark Avenue/Winchester Boulevard), as well as a short segment extending from east of Saratoga Avenue for about 700 feet.
 Along I-280, there are pedestrian overcrossings near Cypress Avenue and Monroe Street.